 - When the dough has doubled in size, turn it out on to a floured surface and knead for a couple of minutes.
 Divide the dough into two, and put one portion back into the bowl and cover it while you make up the first pizza.

 - Tear a sheet of baking parchment to the rough size of your baking sheet.
 Use a rolling pin or your hands to press the dough out on the parchment to an oval roughly 30cm by 25cm.

 - Cover the dough with a layer of half the Emmental, then top with the half the kale and half the mushroom mixture.
 Dot the pizza with ½ teaspoon dollops of half the crème fraîche, scatter with half the parmesan shavings, and drizzle with one tablespoon of oil.
 Brush the oil over the exposed edges of the dough.
 Sprinkle the pizza with a little salt and a teaspoon of thyme leaves.

 - Take the baking sheet out of the oven and rest it on a board or trivet.
-Using the baking parchment, lift the pizza onto the hot baking sheet and put it quickly into the oven.
+Lift the pizza on its baking parchment onto the hot baking sheet and put it quickly into the oven.
 Bake for 20 minutes, or until the cheese is golden and bubbling and the crust lightly browned.
 While the first pizza cooks, prepare the second pizza in the same way, leaving it ready to put onto the hot baking sheet when the first pizza is done.

 - Let the pizzas rest for a couple of minutes before cutting.
 Serve sprinkled with the remaining thyme leaves and a grinding of pepper.

 Recipe and photos by Otherwise for Wild Food UK